Regulation and oversight of animal research

 Imperial has a strong track record for its work to replace, refine and reduce the use of animals in research.
 The College has a 3Rs Advisory Group so that everyone who works with animals at Imperial has the fullest possible engagement with the principles and application of the 3Rs.

-The Group, chaired by Dr Tristan Rodriguez, is encouraging innovative approaches by staff for exploring new and effective ways to implement the 3Rs across College.
+The Group, chaired by Dr Bryn Owen, is encouraging innovative approaches by staff for exploring new and effective ways to implement the 3Rs across College.
 To maximise support for the application of the 3Rs and the diffusion of the Culture of Care within the College, Imperial has appointed a Communications, QA and 3Rs Programme Manager, Dr Anna Napolitano.

 All animal research must, by law, be carried out in approved areas.